stackpress/lib/docs/Structures.md

 A promise that resolves to `true` if all iterations completed, `false` if stopped early.

-#### Converting a Nest to a JSON
+### 1.12.
+Converting a Nest to a JSON

-The following example shows how to generate a JSON string from a nest.
+The following example shows how to generate a JSON string from a nest with formatting options.

 ```typescript
 config.toString();